ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 #### Using 'pytest-profiling'

 [Pytest-profiling](https://pypi.org/project/pytest-profiling/) is a plugin to pytest that enables profiling of tests.
 It can be used to generate a call graph and to determine the number of hits and total time spent in each function or method.
+[Graphviz](https://pypi.org/project/graphviz/) is a package that uses `dot` command to facilitate the rendering of the call graph and a manual install of graphviz is required depending on the os.
 Dedicated profiling tests have been created for PyRealm.
 Please see the relevant testing directory.

 ```bash
 poetry run pytest --profile